cprerovsky/moonar-lander/README.md

 ws://localhost:4711
 ```

-After establishing a connection you need to send your player name
+After establishing a connection you need to send your player name.
+Note that the player name **must** be a [valid HTML 4 id](https://stackoverflow.com/a/79022/772859), so no spaces are allowed.
 ```
-{ "player": "Slim Shady" }
+{ "player": "Slim-Shady" }
 ```

 When the multiplayer button is pressed in the UI or a GET request to ```/game/:seed``` is